adum/puzzlebench/README.md

  - a UI to play the game on a web page as a human
  - an evaluate.py script to run a solver (such as the sample brute force solver) over multiple levels with various options

+We include a standard prompt in prompt.txt that exhorts an agent to solve as many levels as they can in a puzzle.
+This is general and does not give any domain specific hints.